What is Futsal? Everything You Need to Know

 What is the difference between soccer and Futsal?

-Futsal is different from soccer because it is played on smaller, hard court surfaces with a low bounce ball, there are two teams of five players, which includes four outfield players and one goalkeeper, and although it is typically played indoors it can also be considered an outdoor game, if you have the correct playing field outside.
-Both soccer and futsal can be played as part of pickup games.
+Futsal differs from soccer because it is played on smaller, hard-court surfaces with a low-bouncing ball.
+There are two teams of five players, which include four outfield players and one goalkeeper.
+Although it is typically played indoors, it can also be considered an outdoor game if you have the proper playing field.
+Both soccer and futsal can be played in pickup games.

 Which professional soccer players played Futsal growing up?

-Many of the best players in the world have played on hard futsal courts all throughout their childhood such as Andres Iniesta, Cristiano Ronaldo, Lionel Messi, Neymar, and Ronaldinho to name a few.
+Many of the best players in the world have played on hard futsal courts throughout their childhoods, including Andres Iniesta, Cristiano Ronaldo, Lionel Messi, Neymar, and Ronaldinho, to name a few.

 Where did the name Futsal come from?